LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D2-LINQ.md

 - Use this in place of embedding SQL in your C# code or in place of stored procedures.

-- LINQ use functional language concepts (SQL also uses [functional language](https://en.wikipedia.org/wiki/Functional_programming) some functional language concepts like statelessness and "all at once", non-sequential, operations)
+- LINQ uses [functional language](https://en.wikipedia.org/wiki/Functional_programming) concepts (SQL also uses some functional language concepts like *statelessness* and "all at once", non-sequential, operations)

-- LINQ Syntax (Query expression syntax, as opposed to fluent syntax) (inspired by languages like LISP and Haskell) Looks superficially like SQL – but it’s significantly different.
+- LINQ Syntax (*query syntax* aka *method syntax*, as opposed to *fluent syntax*)  Looks superficially like SQL – but it’s significantly different.

   - Essential operators: *from*, *select*, *where*
   - Full list of LINQ keywords: [Query Keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/query-keywords)